How Dancing Lifted Me Out of Depression

 The movement flows from shoulder to elbow, to wrist and hand, our raised arms propelling us like mythic birds in flight.
 In the Brooklyn community center, we are warming up before our Cuban salsa class, following our teacher across the floor, tracing the movement of Oyá — Yoruban goddess of the winds.
 All of us Tuesday night dancers give each other a wow look.
 Oyá has us moving in a way we've never moved.
 Shoulder blades pumping us into Swan Lake-like transformation, as we dance to rhumba rhythms on the long flyway from Lagos to Havana to NYC.

 When I got back to my home in San Francisco, I enrolled in samba and Cuban salsa classes at Dance Mission.
 Since that day, I haven’t stopped dancing.
 I dance when I’m cooking; I danced in Carnival, at a Senegalese club in my neighborhood; I took dance workshops and classes, performed with my classmates, went on a dance vacation to Tulum, Mexico, with Rueda con Ritmo.
 Dance followed me when I moved to the East Coast.
-This summer I’ve been dancing salsa on piers along the Hudson River and in parks in New York City.
+A few summers back, I was dancing salsa on piers along the Hudson River and in parks in New York City.

 After her death, I stopped dancing for a year.
 Instead, I grieved and lived in relative isolation from my friends and neighbors, a state that eventually grew into a full-blown, can’t-get-up-out-of-my-chair depression.
 It wasn’t therapy or pills that finally helped me.
 It was going back to Dance Mission that reconnected me to my body, to other people and to a lighter heart.